siemens/gencmpclient/README.md

 The following OSS components are used.

 * OpenSSL development edition;
-  currently supported versions include 3.0, 3.1, 3.2, 3.3, 3.4
+  currently supported versions include 3.0, 3.1, 3.2, 3.3, 3.4, 3.5, 3.6
   <!-- (formerly also versions 1.0.2, 1.1.0, and 1.1.1) -->
 * [Security Utilities (libsecutils)](https://github.com/siemens/libsecutils)
-  for support (not core) functionality needed mostly for the CLI
+  for support of (not core) functionality needed mostly for the CLI unless the environment variable `GENCMP_NO_SECUTILS` is defined.
 * [CMPforOpenSSL](https://github.com/mpeylo/cmpossl),
   an intermediate CMP+CRMF+HTTP extension to OpenSSL, needed only if the OpenSSL version being used does not yet include